interfacerproject/interfacer-docs/docs/pages/user-manual/quickstart.md

 ![asset](../../_media/user-manual/screenshot_ru/asset/061P0XBBP4CXZ3A9T57QA3ZJ9M.png)

-## My assets
+## My projects

-Your list of assets can be found in the **Assets > My assets** submenu.
-Your assets can be filtered and searched.
-You can open an asset by clicking onto its name.
+Your list of projects can be found in the **Projects > My projects** submenu.
+Your projects can be filtered and searched.
+You can open a project by clicking onto its name.

 ![asset](../../_media/user-manual/screenshot_ru/profile/my_profile.png)

-## Latest assets
+## Projects

-In **Assets > Latest assets** you can find the list of all the assets in the platform, sorted chronologically.
-The assets can be searched and filtered.
+In **Projects > Latest Projects** you can find the list of all the projects in the platform, sorted chronologically.
+The projects can be searched and filtered.

 ![asset](../../_media/user-manual/screenshot_ru/assets.png)

 ## Imported from LOSH

-In **Assets > Imported from LOSH** you can find all the assets imported from [https://losh.opennext.eu/](https://losh.opennext.eu/).
+In **Projects > Imported from LOSH** you can find all the projects imported from [https://losh.opennext.eu/](https://losh.opennext.eu/).
 You can claim your assets and added to your asset list.

 ![asset](../../_media/user-manual/screenshot_ru/resources.png)